 I’m afraid it will be the same with the silversmith villages around the former capital Oudong.

 I did the Koh Dach tour by tuk-tuk and I paid 25 $.
-This is certainly not cheap, but all the organized tours I inquired for were even more expensive.
+This is certainly not cheap, but all the organized tours I inquired about were even more expensive.

 Of course, you can do the tour by yourself e. g. cycling.
 But the ferry is quite far from the city center.
 Hence, it’s along a road with much traffic and little oxygen, so I would not recommend it.